Mid-Level

 Explore career tools

-How does LP partner with operations?
+How does the LP team interact with store management and operations?

 ✦ Editorial — career progression and interview guidance based on industry patterns